Ruud's Commodore Site Home Email

 What is it?

-This disassembler converts 6502 binaries to source files.
+This disassembler converts 6502, 680x and Z80 binaries into source files.
 It does it more or less in an intelligent way: it tries to determine which part of the program is code and which part is data by analyzing the complete program.

 The story

 The idea behind it is simple: give it the start address of the PRG and it will proceed from that address on analyzing the opcodes it encounters.
-In case we are dealing with a Kernal or Boot ROM, we can use the RESET-, IRQ- and NMI-vector as start addresses.
+In case we are dealing with a Kernal or Boot ROM, we can use the RESET, IRQ and NMI vector as start addresses.
 If the disassembler encounters a Branch (BEQ, BCS etc.) or a Subroutine (JSR) it saves the address of this location and caries on.
 At a jump (JMP) it actually goes to this new address but marks the begin and end address of the area it just has examined.
 It stops disassembling when it encounters a Return (RTS, RTI), an unsolvable (indirect) jump/branch or when it reaches an area that already has been examined.
 A jump/branch is unsolvable when the address where the PRG is supposed to go to is not in the area covered by the PRG itself.
-Example: JMP ($0314) where $0314/5 is RAM.
+Example: JMP ($0314) where $0314/5 is RAM (Commodore 64).
 As we don't know the contents of $0314/5 (analyzing does not mean emulating!), we won't know where actually to jump to.

-After being forced to stop, the disassembler looks for the address of the last subroutine or branch it encountered and jumps to the address the subroutine or branch could have gone to.
-If this address is in an area not covered yet, the disassembler starts examining again.
+After being forced to stop, the disassembler looks for the address of the last subroutine or branch it encountered and proceeds at the address the subroutine or branch could have gone to.
+If this address is in an area not covered yet, the disassembler continues disassembling again.
 If the area already has been examined, the disassembler goes to the next branch or subroutine in the list.
 This process will go on until at the end all subroutines and branches it encountered have been investigated.

 At this point theoretically the whole PRG should have been split up in areas of code and data.
 Unfortunately most of the time this is not the case due to the already mentioned unsolvable jumps and branches.
 Encountering an unsolvable subroutine or branch simply means that we probably will be stuck with an area of data that in reality is an area of code.
-A good example is the IRQ-routine of the C64 which starts at $FF48.
-Due to a branch it will go on with "JMP ($0316) at $FF55 or with "JMP ($0314) at $FF58.
+A good example is the IRQ routine of the C64 which starts at $FF48.
+Due to a branch it will go on with "JMP ($0316)" at $FF55 or with "JMP ($0314)" at $FF58.
 In either case the investigation ends as both addresses are in RAM and their contents are unknown to us.
-This means that the area starting from $EA31 won't be covered and will be regarded as data.
-(But how do I know that the area starting at $EA31 is code?
-Because I have the complete listing of the ROMs of the C64 on paper!)
+This means that the area starting from $EA31 won't be covered and will be regarded as data (for the moment).

 What can we do about it?
-If no listing is available then we have to go step for step through the already disassembled code to find out where it fills the used RAM areas with data, note down the contents of the area and then tell the disassembler to use this info when disassembling the PRG again.
-The advantages of my disassembler above a common 'straight-on' disassembler are marginal in case no listing is available.
-(Remark: my disassembler can be used as a 'straight-on' disassembler as well!).
+If no listing is available then one thing we can do is to go step for step through the already disassembled code to find out where it fills the used RAM areas with data, note down the contents of the area and then tell the disassembler to use this info when disassembling the PRG again.
+Another thing we can do is to tell the disassembler to disassemble all areas that haven't been covered so far anyway.

 I found two situations which can produce errors:

 - From $E394 on at a C64 you'll find the 'BASIC cold start routine'.
 This routine ends at $E3A0 with a branch to the 'warm start routine'.
 In this specific case the branch will always be executed.
-But my disassembler assumes that a program can execute the instructions behind that branch as well. - The 1541 uses JSR's to create an error message.
-But a part of the routine is resetting the Stack Pointer.
-Which means the return address will never be used.
+But my disassembler assumes that a program can execute the instructions behind that branch as well. - The 1541 uses JSRs to create an error message.
+But at some point the Stack Pointer is resetted and the routine jumps to the main loop and the expected RTS is never found.
+This means the stored return address is not valid for this situation.

 In both cases the disassembler will disassemble the code behind such a branch or JSR.
 In such a case four things can happen: